Save on taxes

 If you make a withdrawal from an ordinary investment account, you have to pay

 taxes.
 But withdrawals from a 529 account for qualified higher education expenses

 aren't subject to federal taxes.
 Many states even offer state tax benefits for

 The price of college is rising much faster than inflation.
 So that means you're going to want to save the most that you can.
 Wealthfront's 529, sponsored by the State of Nevada, has a generous contribution limit available - up to $370,000 per child.
 If there are funds leftover, you can even change the beneficiary to another family member.

 Our 529 is available to everyone, irrespective of what state you live in.2

-With all-in fees of no more than 0.46%, the Wealthfront 529 is the lowest-cost 529 you can get from an advisor.1
+With all-in fees of no more than 0.46%, the Wealthfront 529 costs less than the majority of other plans.1